Ebola Virus Disease - Medical Condition

 Transmission can also occur through contact with objects contaminated with these fluids and the bodies of the deceased with EVD.
 Since the bodies of the deceased can infect those who handle them, safe burial practices are extremely important in containing outbreaks.
 The infection can be spread further by cultural burial practices such as ritual washings that bring people into close contact with infected bodies.

 Ebola Virus Disease Symptoms and Complications

 The Ebola virus targets the host’s (infected person’s) blood and immune system, which can lead to bleeding and a weakened immune system.
 After an incubation period (time between infection and the appearance of symptoms) of 2 to 21 days, EVD is characterized by a rapid onset of flu-like symptoms such as:

 From there, many patients go on to develop:

-30% to 50% of cases result in internal and external bleeding 4 to 5 days after the onset of symptoms.
+Many of cases result in internal and external bleeding 4 to 5 days after the onset of symptoms.
 Although some people die as a result of shock due to multiple organ failures, most Ebola victims die as a result of severe dehydration from extensive vomiting and diarrhea.